 Each room is equipped for double occupancy and has a private bath.
 The hall has central cooling and heating controls in the room.
 Office number is (504) 520-5800.

 - washers and dryers

 - telephones jacks

 - high-speed network and internet connections

 All residence halls have laundry rooms equipped with washing machines and dryers.
 Cooking is not permitted in rooms; however, microwave ovens are available in the community rooms of the residence halls.
 Individual microwave ovens are not permitted in rooms.
-A micro fridge is available in the rooms for residents of St. Martin DePorres and the Living Learning Center.
-Mini Computer Labs are available to residents of any Residence Hall and they are located in St. Martin DePorres and the Living Learning Center.
+A micro fridge is available in the rooms for residents of St. Martin DePorres.
+Mini Computer Labs are available to residents of any Residence Hall and they are located in St. Martin DePorres.
 Kitchenettes are available in the Residence Halls as well.
 However, residents are not allowed to cook food only warm food.

 Storage space is extremely limited and students are required to store small suitcases and belongings in their rooms.
 Free local telephone service is available for hall residents.